psycpv/dz-web/README.md

 ### End to end testing

 We use [playwright](https://playwright.dev/) for end to end testing.
-In CI these'll run automatically and upload the playwright-report as a artifact after the test run.
-See [CI workflow](.github/workflows/ci.yml) for how that works.
+In CI these'll run automatically in [Checkly](https://www.checklyhq.com/) which records the test session for viewing later.
+See [checkly workflow](.github/workflows/checkly.yml) for how that works.

 To run tests locally:

-- Run the site locally `docker compose up -d`
+- Run the site locally `yarn dev`
-- Execute playwright `yarn playwright test`
+- Execute playwright `NODE_ENV=development yarn playwright test`

 Other commands to know: